iThieler/iThieler.github.io/_tabs/about.md

 {: .prompt-tip }
 --->

-<h1 align="center" id="heading">Hello Traveler</h1>

-Welcome to my profile page.
-My name is Michael Thiel, I am 38 years old and I am from Rheinland-Pfalz in Germany.
+Welcome.
+My name is Michael Thiel, I am 38 years old and come from Rhineland-Palatinate in Germany.
 My main job is a system administrator, hence my nickname iThieler.
-In my spare time I'm into IT networks in general, home automation and everything related to it and server virtualization.
+In my spare time I'm interested in IT networks in general, home automation and everything related to it, and server virtualization.

-Primarily, I created this collection of scripts to make setting up proxmox servers easier and also faster for me.
-I use gitHub to channel and manage my ideas and elaborations.
-It's nothing professional, so let me say, if you use my scripts, do so at your own risk.
-Test them before you use this productively.
-Always remember to use due diligence when sourcing scripts and automation tasks from third party websites.

-If you want to contribute, you can join discussions [here](https://github.com/iThieler/iThieler/discussions), and maybe help one or two with their problems.
-If you want to support me in my work, you can [buy me a coffee](https://ko-fi.com/U7U3FUTLF), or send me an [E-Mail](mailto:michael@thiels.network?subject=[GitHub]%20) if you want to actively contribute.<br><br>
+This interest started about 8 years ago.
+A friend had chewed a house and wanted to renovate it "modern".
+Of course this includes the control of different actuators in different situations.
+For him it was clear, he does something like that as his main job and since it is all the same, I have some idea of such things. :zany_face:

+Since I wanted to deal with this topic for a long time, but as it is nu times so, always lacked the time, I saw my opportunity and used you. :innocent:

+As mentioned in the beginning, 8 years have passed since then and since I have a considerable knowledge in this area, as well as in many others, I had decided after some time to let others participate.
+I got involved in forums and Facebook groups and made my contributions there.
+But then it happened, in Germany it is said that a carpenter has no cabinets, a cobbler only broken shoes and electricians too few sockets.
+If I continue this folk wisdom and bring it into the modern, the IT professional has no backups. :cry:

+Well, you learn from your mistakes, even the stupid ones.
+So I decided to start over under the name iThieler.
+I would be glad, of course only if you have lust, if you participate or support me in my work.
+Until then ... :smile:

+<br><br>

 <h1 align="center" id="heading">You like my work?
 You can ...</h1>